Glimesh/broadcast-box/README.md

 * `NETWORK_TEST_ON_START` - When "true" on startup Broadcast Box will check network connectivity
 * `SSL_CERT` - Path to SSL certificate if using Broadcast Box's HTTP Server
 * `SSL_KEY` - Path to SSL key if using Broadcast Box's HTTP Server
-* `STUN_SERVERS` - List of STUN servers seperate by '|'.
+- `STUN_SERVERS` - List of STUN servers delineated by '|'.
 Useful if Broadcast Box is running behind a NAT
 * `TCP_MUX_ADDRESS` - If you wish to make WebRTC traffic available via TCP.
 * `UDP_MUX_PORT_WHEP` - Like `UDP_MUX_PORT` but only for WHEP traffic
 * `UDP_MUX_PORT_WHIP` - Like `UDP_MUX_PORT` but only for WHIP traffic